MOBILITY IN VET (Vocational Education and Training)

 - Individual advancement of the VET students: international professional competences, language, social skills and intercultural competences

-EU Advocacy: Mobility in VET is one the priorities of the EU for 2020.
+EU Advocacy: Mobility in VET is one the priorities of the ET2020 strategy.
 DG EAC and DG EMPL in the European Commission, CULT and EMPL Committees in the European Parliament, as well as Presidencies of the European Council are advancing in the topic.
 EARLALL is positioning as a relevant partner and with the aim of giving a regional dimension to the initiatives.